 “One of the biggest mistakes people make is to bifurcate their personal and professional relationships,” she continues.
 “Our relationships are our relationships.
 They actually help us live longer, so they’re important not just to our careers but to our health.”

-Here, Zucker provides interrelated best practices and perspectives for building, maintaining, and accessing your network of relationships for your benefit and that of others.
+Here, Zucker, who earned her MBA in 1994, provides interrelated best practices and perspectives for building, maintaining, and accessing your network of relationships for your benefit and that of others.

 Take a Broad Approach